technomancy/bus-scheme/README.txt

 Bus Scheme is currently missing pieces of functionality:

-* lisp-style lists
 * ignore comments in parser
 * REPL should exit on ctrl-d
-* quote, unquote
+* quote, unquote with ' and ,
 * macros
 * move as many definitions into Scheme as possible
 * compile to Rubinius bytecode